kelly-sandim/kelly-sandim/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on FullStack Development
+- 🔭 I’m currently working on Front-End Development
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Design
 - 👯 I’m looking to collaborate on UI/UX projects
 - 🤔 I’m looking for help with my skills in Design
 - 💬 Ask me about Legend of the Galactic Heroes, Pets and other stuff